South Korea National Football Team at World Cup 2026

 Head Coach: Hong Myung-bo

 Hong Myung-bo combines elite playing history with a clearer, more modern reading of tournament football than many former national-team stars bring into management.
-His biggest achievement in this cycle has been making South Korea look controlled without taking away its attacking intent.
+His biggest achievement in this phase has been making South Korea look controlled without taking away its attacking intent.

 Hong Myung-bo